KevLin2358/B4B_Deck_Randomizer/README.md

 ## Future Features
 ### Allow for customizing what type of cards and the amount the randomizer will pull from
-- using affinity, card type, deck size limit, keywords</br>
+- using affinity, card type, deck size limit, key word (matching title, description)
-- ex.</br>
+- ex.
   - 4 reflex, 5 discipline, 6 fortune
   - 2 "scavenger" (rest is random)